Tommy Aaron

-Early years
+Early life

 Thomas Dean Aaron was born on February 22, 1937, in Gainesville, Georgia.
-He began playing golf at age 12 and won two Georgia Amateur titles, two Southeastern Amateur events and two Georgia Open crowns, despite not having a golf course in his hometown.
+He began playing golf at age 12.
+He won two Georgia Amateur titles, two Southeastern Amateur events, and two Georgia Open crowns in his youth.

-College career
+Amateur career

-Aaron attended the University of Florida, where he was a member of the Kappa Alpha Order Fraternity (Beta Zeta Chapter).
+Aaron attended the University of Florida where he was a member of the Kappa Alpha Order fraternity (Beta Zeta chapter).
 While he was a Florida student, he played for the Florida Gators men's golf team from 1956 to 1959, was a member of the Gators' 1956 Southeastern Conference (SEC) championship team, and won the individual SEC championship in 1957 and 1958.
 He lost the U.S. Amateur final to Charles Coe in 1958, was a member of the 1959 Walker Cup team, and won the Western Amateur in 1960.
 He was recognized as an All-American in 1958 and 1959.
-Aaron graduated from the University of Florida with a bachelor's degree in business administration in 1960, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."
+Aaron graduated from the University of Florida with a bachelor's degree in business administration in 1960.